foreverphoenix/the-phoenix-flavour/content/wtp/documentation/game-folder-files.md

 While regular mods for Bethesda games are installed into the **data** folder, there are some additional tools that belong into the **root** folder.
 These are not automatically moved by Wabbajack.
 Instructions for them are included in the **Installation** setup, this page merely serves as an overview over the files in question and their purpose.

+> WTP does not use the Stock Game Folder system and likely never will.

 ### Fallout 4 Script Extender

 The [Fallout 4 Script Extender (F4SE)](http://f4se.silverlock.org/) is essential to modding Fallout 4 and required by many mods.
 Its executable and DLLs have to be inside the root folder.